Jebel Aqra: Names

+Zaphon, like Mizpah and Mizpeh, is derived from a noun meaning lookout point.

 History

 Jebel Aqra has a long history as a sacred mountain.

 The Hurrians called it Mount Hazzi and considered it the home of their storm god Teshub.
 The Hittites continued his worship, celebrating Teshub's victory over the sea in the Song of Kumarbi found in their capital Hattusa.
 They also celebrated the mountain in its own right, naming it as a divine guarantor on their treaties and observing rites in its honor.

 The ancient port of Ugarit (modern Ras Shamra) lies 30 km to its south.
 Texts discovered there in the 1920s, including the Baal Cycle, showed its residents considered the peak of Mount Sapan to house the lapis and silver palace of their storm god Baʿal (lit.
 'The Lord') and his sister ʿAnat.
 Baʿal is now often identified with Hadad and his variations understood as local cults.
 The form Baʿal Zephon was worshipped widely: his temple at Ugarit held a sandstone relief dedicated to him by a royal scribe in Egypt and the king of Tyre called on him as a divine witness on a treaty with the emperor of Assyria in 677 BCE.

 It appears in the Hebrew Scriptures as Mount Zaphon (צפון Tsāfōn).
 In ancient Canaanite religion, Mount Sapan was sometimes accounted as the home of all the gods, not only Baʿal and his sister.
 As Mount Zaphon, it appears in that role in the Hebrew Scriptures' Book of Isaiah, along with the Mount of the Congregation.
 From its importance and its position at the northern end of Canaan, it also became a metonym and then the word for the direction "north" in the Hebrew language.

 Under various forms, worship continued through antiquity, when it was called Mount Casius (Κασιος, Kasios; Casius Mons; Կասիոս Լեռ, Gassios Ler) and lay 10 km north of Posideium (modern Ras al-Bassit).
 Even closer, the earliest Hellenic foothold in the Levant lies at the beach on its northern flank at Al Mina.
 Here Euboeans and Cypriotes experienced some of their earliest on-site experience of northwest Semitic cultures, from the early eighth century BCE onwards.
 "The Hittite name persisted in neo-Hittite culture into the ninth century [BCE] and so when Greeks settled on the north side of Mount Hazzi they continued to call its main peak 'Mount Kasios'", Lane Fox points out, observing that it was the Mount Olympus of the Near East.